GHFear/Universal-ImGui-D3D11-Hook-WithResize/README.md

 Open and close menu with right-ALT if you didn't already change that.

+Few things added for quality of life since 1.0:
+Added a timer tick rate that always polls the controlls 30 times a second for consistency. | Update 1.1 FileDialog : Made by aiekick. | Update 1.2
+Updated ImGui to latest version. | Update 1.2

 This project is based on previous work by:
 Rebzzel and Sh0ckFR